-Combined expenditures totaled \$20,057,104.
-With the adjustment for the transfer from General Fund to PSTE Fund, the net combined expenditures were \$18,481,507 as compared to FY2011 expenditures of \$18,720,648 and FY2010 of \$17,319,842.
-Overall spending was slightly down from the previous year, due mostly to the purchase and subsequent remodeling of the new dorm facility in FY2011.
-In total, \$60,788 was subtracted from the cash carryover balance for the General Fund.
+Combined expenditures totaled \$20,759,575.
+With the adjustment for the transfer from General Fund to PSTE Fund, the net combined expenditures were \$19,742,360 as compared to FY2012 expenditures of \$18,481,507, FY2011 of \$18,720,648, and FY2010 of \$17,319,842.
+Overall spending was up from the previous year, due to the availability of extra funds from the state and WATC.
+The state funds were used principally to increase employee wages and add back critical positions.
+The additional WATC funds were invested in capital assets..
+In total, \$55,793 was added to the cash carryover balance for the General Fund.
 As noted above, the cash position of the College remains very healthy.

-In the current year, the Motorcycle Driver Safety Fund, Housing Fund and Wellness Center Fund all showed an increase in Unencumbered cash for the fiscal year, most being insignificant changes.
+In the current year, the Adult Education Fund, Motorcycle Driver Safety Fund, Bookstore Fund, and Wellness Center Fund all showed an increase in Unencumbered Cash for the fiscal year, most being insignificant changes.

-The Adult Education Fund, Adult Supplementary Education Fund, Bookstore Fund, Cosmetology Fund, Capital Outlay Fund and Special Assessments Fund all showed a negative change to Unencumbered cash.
+The Adult Supplementary Education Fund, Housing Fund, Cosmetology Fund, and Special Assessments Fund all showed a negative change to Unencumbered Cash.

-In explanation:

-Adult Education Fund - Timing issue, grant received in one FY, spent in next;

-Adult Supplementary Education Fund - Timing issue;

-Bookstore Fund -- Transfer of accumulated earnings to capital projects for the College;

-Cosmetology Fund -- Use of accumulated earnings to upgrade equipment;

-Special Assessments Fund -- Planned decrease.
+In explanation: Adult Supplementary Education Fund - Timing issue; Housing Fund -- Transfer of accumulated earnings to debt service for the College; Cosmetology Fund -- Use of accumulated earnings to fund an additional employee; Special Assessments Fund -- Planned decrease.
 This fund will be eliminated in future years.